 Ask What’s Included

 Venues vary in size and scale, as well as what services are provided.
-You pay for what you get, so find out exactly what that is!
+You get what you pay for, so find out exactly what that is!

-Jessica Castrejon with Mission Inn Resort & Club in Howey-in-the-Hills notes that oftentimes, couples will pay more for the service and reputation of a venue.
+Jessica Castrejon with Mission Inn Resort & Club, a Lake County wedding venue, notes that oftentimes, couples will pay more for the service and reputation of a venue.
 “Established venues with experienced staff tend to be more costly than new venues,” she says.
 The couple is paying for the skills that the venue team has developed over the years of executing amazing weddings.

 Can You BYOV (Bring Your Own Vendors)?